 7. find a learning partner

-Maybe you have someone among your friends who already speaks the language fluently?
-That would of course be perfect for the greatest possible learning effect!
+You may also have friends who can share your Already speak the desired language fluently?
+That would of course be perfect for the steepest possible learning curve!

 8. lead instructive self-talks

-9. integrate what you have learned or need to learn into your daily life
+9. incorporate what you have learned or are about to learn into everyday life

-You want to learn the new language as quickly as possible?
-Then surround yourself with the language every day, whenever possible.
-This will help you learn and internalize individual vocabulary words or entire sentences. much more intense and effective.
+Do you want to learn the new language as quickly as possible?
+Then it's best to surround yourself with the language every day whenever possible.
+This will help you to learn and internalize individual words or whole sentences much more intense and effective.

-Read books and watch movies in the foreign language, glue small PostIts with the appropriate translations on the furniture and objects in your home and write a letter to a special person in the new language.
+Read books more often and watch movies in the foreign language, stick small PostIts with the appropriate translations on the furniture and objects in your home and simply write a letter to a special person in the new language.

 10. learn like a child

-Children don't care if they pronounce a word wrong or three mistakes in one sentence.
+Children don't care at all if they pronounce a word incorrectly or three mistakes in one sentence.
 You don't put yourself under pressure to do everything perfectly.

 And that's how you should approach it if you want to learn a new language as quickly and effectively as possible.
 Anything that brings you closer to this goal helps.
 This also includes unpleasant and supposedly embarrassing moments.

-It sounds so banal, but if you want to teach yourself a new language, it's best to speak, write or listen to it every day.
-The regular Learning with Babbel (Click here for the courses*) has helped me personally the most.
+It sounds so banal: But if you want to teach yourself a new language, it's best to speak, write or listen to it every day.
+The regular Learning with Babbel (Click here for the online courses*) has helped me personally the most.

-I hope that this article will help you to improve your language skills and develop personally.
-One last tip, in case it didn't come across in the text: have fun learning the new language.
-Then you're sure to succeed!
+And one last tip, in case it didn't come across in the text: Have fun while learning the new language.
+Then it's sure to work!

 Stay inquisitive,